 Skip to main content

-SAN FRANCISCO, 1983–85: One of my favorite haunts was Dancers, a club on Harrison and Second Street.
-It was a cavernous, dimly lit space where colored lights flashed to an industrial beat, creating an inescapable aura of sensuality, with young ladies dancing on top of the bar.
+One of my favorite placed to go out to was Dancers, a club on Harrison and Second Street.
+It was a dimly lit space where colored lights flashed to a constant industrial beat, creating an inescapable aura of sensuality, with people dancing on top of the bar.

-I had awkwardly asked several of them to dance with me, but each time they declined.
-Just as discouragement set in, I spotted an attractive female near the dance floor, leaning against a pillar with her arms folded.
+I had awkwardly asked several ladies to dance with me, but each time they declined.
+Just as discouragement set in, I spotted an attractive lady near the dance floor, leaning against a pillar with her arms folded.
 She seemed relaxed, her long, curly hair cascading over her bare shoulders, her large brown eyes framed by thick, manicured eyebrows.

 Approaching her, I braced for another rejection as she too might decline my request, so I asked her the clichéd question: “Do you come here often?”
 To my surprise, it led to a conversation.

 And it turned out we had something in common: she, too, had worked at the Carnelian Room restaurant (on the 52nd floor of the Bank of America,the top floor and highest floor in San Francisco back then) and we knew some of the same people.
 Her name was Monique.
-We then danced and soon thereafter she told me she wanted to leave the dance club, and asked me if I wanted to come along.
-It was an offer I couldn’t refuse.
+We then danced and soon thereafter she told me she wanted to leave the club, and asked me if I wanted to come along.

 Out on the street, Monique’s car was parked under a bright streetlamp.
 It was a Citroën SM, my favorite car.
 I was stunned to see one in the U.S., and Monique was stunned that I knew about Citroëns.